 Though Passover is certainly the season to thoroughly examine ourselves and root out all chametz (sin), it is also a time to remember these four grand promises of YHWH!
 His Word will not return to Him void.
 I think many of us fear that instead of blessing, YHWH will only rain down judgment on our heads.
 For we know that we are not worthy.
 And, we know that there is a lot that we still don’t know!

 Is.
 55:11-12 So shall My word be that goes forth from My mouth; It shall not return to Me void, But it shall accomplish what I please, And it shall prosper in the thing for which I sent it.
 “For you shall go out with joy, And be led out with peace; The mountains and the hills Shall break forth into singing before you, And all the trees of the field shall clap their hands.

 Psalm 136 is generally recited or sang before partaking of the fourth cup.
 This Psalm recounts the fact that YHWH’s mercy/lovingkindness/grace endures forever.
-This is good news for each of us.
+This is good news!
 The Hebrew word repeated over and over in this Psalm is chesed (חֶסֶד).
 Abba’s chesed endures forever.
 Chesed cannot be encapsulated by just one English word.
 In fact, it would take a book or many volumes to fully realize the depth of what chesed actually means.